Nagaland

-Nagaland (/ˈnɑːɡəlænd/) is a landlocked state in the northeastern region of India.
-It is bordered by the Indian states of Arunachal Pradesh to the north, Assam to the west, Manipur to the south, and the Sagaing Region of Myanmar (Burma) to the east.
+Nagaland (/ˈnɑːɡəlænd/) is a state in the north-eastern region of India.
+It is bordered by the Indian states of Arunachal Pradesh to the north, Assam to the west, Manipur to the south, and the Naga Self-Administered Zone of the Sagaing Region of Myanmar (Burma) to the east.
 Its capital city is Kohima and its largest city is the twin Chümoukedima–Dimapur.
-The state has an area of 16,579 km2 with a population of 1,980,602 as per the 2011 Census of India, making it one of the smallest states in India.
+The state has an area of 16,579 km2 with a population of 1,980,602 as per the 2011 Census of India, making it one of the least populated states in India.

+Nagaland consists of 17 administrative districts, inhabited by 17 major tribes along with other sub-tribes.
+Each tribe is distinct in character from the other in terms of customs, language and dress.
+It is a land of folklore passed down the generations through word of mouth.
+The earliest recorded history of the Nagas of the present-day Nagaland dates back to the 13th century.

+In the 19th century, the British India forces began expanding their influence in Northeast India, including the Naga Hills.
+After India's independence in 1947, the question of the Naga Hills' political status emerged.
+Nagaland was a district in the State of Assam until 1957, known to others as "The Naga Hills".
+The Naga National Council, led by Zapu Phizo, demanded an independent Naga state and launched an armed insurgency.
+The Indian Government, however, maintained that Nagaland was an integral part of the Indian Union.
+The conflict between the Naga National Council and the Indian Government resulted in a protracted insurgency.
+The State of Nagaland was formally inaugurated on 1 December 1963, as the 16th state of the Indian Union, and a democratically elected government took office in 1964.
-Nagaland became the 16th state of India on December 1, 1963.
-It is home to a rich variety of natural, cultural, and environmental resources.

-Nagaland is a mountainous state and lies between the parallels of 95 and 94 degrees eastern longitude and 25.2 and 27.0 degrees latitude north.
-The high-profile Dzüko Valley is located at Viswema, in the southern region of the state.

-The state has significant resources of natural minerals, petroleum, and hydropower, with agriculture as the state's most important economic activity, accounting for over 70% of its economy.
+Nagaland is home to a rich variety of natural, cultural, and environmental resources.
+It is a mountainous state and lies between the parallels of 95° and 94° eastern longitude and 25.2° and 27.0° latitude north.
+The high-profile Dzüko Valley is at Viswema, in the southern region of the state.
+The state has significant resources of natural minerals, petroleum, and hydropower, with the primary sector which is mostly agriculture still accounting for 24.6% of its economy.
 Other significant activities include forestry, tourism, insurance, real estate, horticulture, and miscellaneous cottage industries.

-The state has experienced insurgency and inter-ethnic conflict since the 1950s, limiting its economic development.

-Names

-The origin of the word 'Naga' is unclear.
-A popularly accepted, but controversial, view is that it originated from the Burmese word Na-Ka' or 'Naga', meaning "people with earrings."
-Others suggest it means pierced noses.
-In Burmese, Naka and Naga are pronounced the same way.